 - Specialised sensors.

-She’s not a full-on gadgeteer .
+She’s not a full-on gadgets-based hero.
 She prefers to use her advanced scientific skills after a forceful approach has clearly failed.
-Still, Ms. Marvel can come up with useful, super-advanced tech.
+Still, Ms. Marvel can and does come up with useful, super-advanced tech.

 Ms. Marvel’s “seventh sense” is a danger sense.
 For instance, it warns her when somebody is about to shoot her in the back.